MQ-software-carpentry/intro-active-data-management/_episodes/03-File-manipulation.md

 > Where is your data now?
 How do you store, share, sync, protect and back up your files?
 Could this be done differently?
 >
 {: .challenge}

+> ## Important considerations
+> Whatever system you choose:
+>
+> 1. There must be one and only one copy of the "authoritative" version of a file.
+> 1. Everyone must be able to access that version at all times.
+> 1. A history must be available so that older versions are accessible at need.
+{: .callout}

 # CloudStor